uwuclxdy/clouder/bot_requirements.md

    - All available Discord API user data in embed format
    - Defaults to command invoker if no mention

+**`/help`** - List of all commands and their descriptions
+   - Command prefix if configured in the server
+   - Command descriptions are in the code

 #### **API Integration Commands (with Pagination)**
 **`/hg-latest`** - Latest HuggingFace AI models
    - Source: `https://huggingface.co/api/models?sort=lastModified&limit=10`